tolcz/ABCDeGraphGenerator.jl/README.md

-# ABCDGraphGenerator.jl
+# ABCDeGraphGenerator.jl
-Artificial Benchmark for Community Detection (ABCD) - A Fast Random Graph Model with Community Structure
+Multithreaded fork of [Artificial Benchmark for Community Detection (ABCD)](https://github.com/bkamins/ABCDGraphGenerator.jl) - A Fast Random Graph Model with Community Structure

 Bogumił Kamiński, Paweł Prałat, François Théberge, Tomasz Olczak

 ### Julia API

 The package does not export functions and types.
 The public API is the following:
-* `ABCDGraphGenerator.ABCDParams`: type holding information about sampled degrees, sampled cluster sizes and required mode of ABCD graph generation
+* `ABCDeGraphGenerator.ABCDParams`: type holding information about sampled degrees, sampled cluster sizes and required mode of ABCD graph generation
-* `ABCDGraphGenerator.gen_graph`: ABCD graph generator that uses `ABCDParams` specification
+* `ABCDeGraphGenerator.gen_graph`: ABCD graph generator that uses `ABCDParams` specification
-* `ABCDGraphGenerator.sample_degrees`: sample degrees of vertices following power law
+* `ABCDeGraphGenerator.sample_degrees`: sample degrees of vertices following power law
-* `ABCDGraphGenerator.sample_communities`: sample community sizes following power law
+* `ABCDeGraphGenerator.sample_communities`: sample community sizes following power law
-* `ABCDGraphGenerator.get_ev`: get expected value of truncated discrete power law distribution
+* `ABCDeGraphGenerator.get_ev`: get expected value of truncated discrete power law distribution
-* `ABCDGraphGenerator.find_v_min`: find the lower truncation given expected value and upper truncation of truncated discrete power law distribution
+* `ABCDeGraphGenerator.find_v_min`: find the lower truncation given expected value and upper truncation of truncated discrete power law distribution

 The resason for such split of the functionality is that generation of vertex degrees and community sizes is fast, while the generation of the final graph is the most expensive step.

-### Using ABCDGraphGenerator.jl from R and Python
+### Using ABCDeGraphGenerator.jl from R and Python

 The functions provided in the package can be directly called from R and Python.